ad-freiburg/elevant/docs/link_benchmark_articles.md

         nif:referenceContext <http://www.aksw.org/gerbil/NifWebService/request_0#char=0,87> ;
         itsrdf:taIdentRef <https://en.wikipedia.org/wiki/Brad_Pitt> .

-- Entity identifiers can be either from Wikidata or from Wikipedia.
+- Entity identifiers can be either from Wikidata or from Wikipedia or DBpedia.
 - `<path_to_linking_results>` can be the path to a single NIF file that contains all benchmark articles and the predicted links or the path to a directory that contains multiple such NIF files.

 The NIF prediction reader is implemented [here](../src/prediction_readers/nif_prediction_reader.py).

 #### Linking Results in a Simple JSONL Format
-If you have linking results in a very simple JSONL format, run
+If you have linking results in a very simple JSONL format as described below, run

     python3 link_benchmark_entities.py <experiment_name> simple_jsonl <path_to_linking_results_file> -b <benchmark_name>